15 Gift Ideas Raspberry Pi Fans Will Love in 2023

 A Raspberry Pi screen

-He or she always uses the TV while you want to watch something?
-Only one monitor for the computer and the Raspberry Pi?
+He or she always uses the TV when you want to watch something?
+Only one monitor for your computer and Raspberry Pi?
+You can solve this problem by offering a screen designed specifically for Raspberry Pi use.

-I already introduced the concept of HAT (extension plugged on top of the Raspberry Pi), and the most popular one (the Sense Hat).
+I have already introduced the concept of HAT (extension plugged on top of the Raspberry Pi), and the most popular one (the Sense Hat).
+But this one is also really fun, and less popular, so the person may not have it yet!

 I think a short video will better explain this gift idea: